cadensantiagoat/Spotify_To_Apple/README.md

    - **Text**: Download as plain text list
    - **Copy**: Copy track list to clipboard
 4. **Import to Apple Music**: Manually create the playlist in Apple Music using the exported track list
+5. **Logout**: Click "Logout" to disconnect your Spotify account and log in with a different account

 See [MANUAL_IMPORT_GUIDE.md](MANUAL_IMPORT_GUIDE.md) for detailed instructions on importing to Apple Music.

+### Logout Feature

+To use the logout feature to switch Spotify accounts:

+**Important**: You may need to disable third-party cookies in your browser settings for the logout feature to work properly.
+This allows Spotify to show the login screen when switching accounts.

+**How to disable third-party cookies:**
+- **Chrome/Edge**: Settings → Privacy and security → Cookies and other site data → Turn off "Allow third-party cookies"
+- **Firefox**: Settings → Privacy & Security → Under "Cookies and Site Data", select "Block all third-party cookies"
+- **Safari**: Preferences → Privacy → Uncheck "Prevent cross-site tracking"

+Alternatively, you can use an incognito/private window to test account switching without changing cookie settings.

 ## How It Works